Home Networking Guide : Wireless LAN

 wireless LAN specification, that's IEEE 802.11, has been

-most widely used today in home networks and in public hotspots.
+used today in home networks and in public hotspots.
+Meanwhile

-Meanwhile newer products based on the upcoming revision, i.e. IEEE 802.11n which
+newer products based on the upcoming revision, i.e. IEEE 802.11n

-hasn't been finalized and ratified, has started to appear.
+which hasn't been finalized and ratified, has been widely

 All wireless LAN systems based on the IEEE 802.11 standard